 Not only is fish, especially salmon, incredibly nutrient-dense and good for you (we Americans do not get enough Omega-3s, and they are highest in salmon!), But they are also so easy.

 I get wild Alaskan salmon at Aldi, and it comes in individual plastic packages.
 It’s so simple to just slice them open and slide the filet out onto a hot griddle, quick seasoning on top, and 5 to 7 minutes later, the main course is ready.
 (See instructions here)

 For lunch, or even breakfast (much to my husband’s chagrin), I was known to pop open a can of tuna or salmon, add some mayo and mustard if on keto, or for AIP mix with olive oil, red onion, small chopped celery, turmeric, lemon juice, and olives, and just eat it in a bowl.
-(Find well-sourced salmon and tuna at either Vital Choice or Thrive Market)
+(Find well-sourced salmon and tuna at Vital Choice.)

 Having some already-chopped vegetables on hand for breakfast and lunch is a lifesaver by the way, so anytime you cut part of an onion for dinner, cut the whole thing.
 Same goes for celery and pretty much all other vegetables.
 You will never be sad that you have it there!
 It’s a nice little gift to your tomorrow-self.